it-gro/courses-intro-to-git/chapter1.md

 *** =hint3

-Use `git add` with the name of the file to be added.
+Use `git add` with the relative path to the file to be added.

 *** =sample_code3
 ```{shell}